OlhaSvezhentseva/python-label_processing/scripts/processing/image_processing.md

 ## Structure

+File `crop_seg.py` is responsible for .

+To run the file use the following command:

+    `python rotation.py -i input_images -o rotated_images`

+ Parameters:

+ -i (input_image_dir): path to the folder with the images

+ -o (output_image_dir, default = user's current working directory): the path to the output folder, where rotated images are saved

 File `rotation.py` is responsible for rotating the images.

 The angle, the image must be rotated to, is predicted by a pretrained PyTorch model.